changeworld/azure-docs.ja-jp/articles/application-gateway/application-gateway-ssl-portal.md

 <properties
-   pageTitle="ポータルを使用した SSL オフロード用のアプリケーション ゲートウェイの構成 | Microsoft Azure" description="このページでは、ポータルを使用して、SSL オフロード用のアプリケーション ゲートウェイを作成する方法について説明します。" documentationCenter="na"
-   services="application-gateway"
-   authors="georgewallace"
+   pageTitle="Configure an application gateway for SSL offload by using the portal | Microsoft Azure" description="This page provides instructions to create an application gateway with SSL offload by using the portal" documentationCenter="na" services="application-gateway" authors="georgewallace"